04 Euphemia

 Mittens immediately resumed his questioning, “Euphemia, what do you think of Trouble?
 Do you want to domesticate him?”

 I – and most of my canine colleagues – find Mittens intolerably rude, but it is a fact that time and again his manners will be sincerely praised by felines.
 However, this time cat and dog opinion were in accord: Euphemia plowed through the pillows that decorated the space between them and landed on Mittens.
-Fur flew as they did a half roll, which ended with Mittens on his back and Euphemia on his stomach; her claws were sunk deep into his fur, and her fangs were at his throat.
+Fur flew as they did a half roll, which ended with Mittens on his back with Euphemia on top of him; her claws were sunk deep into his fur, and her fangs were at his throat.
 Euphemia held this pose for one breath, and then compulsively licked Mittens’ head a half dozen times before retreating.
-I had not yet processed what I had just seen when they were seated again, grooming themselves as if nothing had happened.
+I had not yet processed what I had just seen before they were both seated again, grooming themselves as if nothing had happened.

 It was clear that our meeting was over.
 After a few minutes of casual grooming Mittens rose and slunk over to Euphemia.
 They rubbed muzzles in farewell – a long, languorous rub, even by cat standards.
 The air was charged with the smells of attraction and anger.
-No more words were spoken.
+As we paid and left, no more words were spoken.
 Not even a purr.

 Previous Chapter | Story Home | Next Chapter